Apiquet/Reinforcement_learning/README.md

 The project is explained [here](https://apiquet.com/2021/11/12/playing-atari-with-deep-reinforcement-learning/)

-It explains how to build a neural network to play Atari games.
+It explains all the steps to build a neural network to play Atari games.